This post was most recently updated on December 13th, 2020

 How is the education system of private colleges in Cyprus?

-As far as the educational system in colleges is concerned, one can conclude that it suits the context.
+As far as the colleges’ educational system is concerned, one can conclude that it suits the context.

-I have understood that they are practicing and approach which is closed to the competence-base (CBA).
+I have understood that they are practicing an approach that is closed to the competence-based (CBA).

-However, the educational system here is far more simplified compared to that of my country and other countries that I have visited.
+However, the educational system here is far more simplified than that of my country and other countries that I have visited.

 Read here to know better about The Reality of Private Colleges in Cyprus (Explained in Detail)